Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_04/step_04.md

 - **Save Function**:

-The `save` function is in charge of preserving the current scenario state.
+The `save` function is used as a callback.
+It is in charge of preserving the current scenario state.  is in charge of preserving the current scenario state.
 When the user clicks the "Save" button, this function gets activated.
 It receives the page's state as input, converts the date format to the correct one, adjusts the scenario parameters accordingly, and then informs the user with a success message.